Aimeedeer/bigannouncement/doc/hacklog.md

 We succeeded at reading the default message stored in the contract (via Metamask), but haven't yet tried to store a new message to the contract.

-We ran into a strange error in our use of js-ipfs.
+We ran into a strange error in our use of js-ipfs:

 We've been using the minified version if js-ipfs from the jsdelivr CDN at